malgebary/Azure-Route-Server-MicroHack/README.md

 ```

-- Verify that tunnel interface is up from either side
+- Verify that tunnel interface is up from any side
 ```
 CSR1#sh ip interface tunnel11
 Tunnel11 is up, line protocol is up